EdenIsHereToStay/Gemini-Avatar-App/docs/Project-Overview-Document.md

 ### Team Roles and Responsibilities

 - **Project Lead:** Eddie Boscana
-- **UI/UX Designer:** Responsible for wireframes and UI design.
+- **UI/UX Designer:** Mari Hirota
-- **Lead Developer:** Sets up project repository and environment.
-- **Frontend Developer:** Implements main screens, navigation, and customization features.
-- **Graphic Designer:** Designs the 2D avatar and customization options.
-- **AR Developer:** Integrates AR capabilities for avatar placement.
-- **AI Specialist:** Implements tone detection and corresponding avatar expressions.
+- **AI Specialist:** Muhammad Shozab Raza
-- **Backend Developer:** Develops overlay feature and integrates main app.
-- **QA Tester:** Conducts testing and gathers user feedback.

-### Regular Check-Ins and Meetings

-- **Daily Stand-Up Meetings:** 9:00 AM
-- **Mid-Week Review:** Wednesday at 3:00 PM
-- **End-of-Week Review:** Friday at 3:00 PM

-By following this structured approach, we can ensure that our project stays organized, team members are clear on their tasks, and progress is visible to everyone.
+By leveraging our unique talents and gifts, we can ensure maximal operational efficiency and create a powerful and innovative application.
 Let's maintain our focus and work efficiently to achieve our goals for the project.
 If anyone encounters issues or needs assistance, please reach out immediately.

 Keep up the great work, team!
 Let's make this project a success.